micmejia/bible-dump/NKJV/Zechariah/Zech 9.md

 Then the Lord will be seen over them, And His arrow will go forth like lightning.
 The Lord God will blow the trumpet, And go with whirlwinds from the south.

 ###### 15
 The Lord of hosts will defend them; They shall devour and subdue with slingstones.
-They shall drink _and_ roar as if with wine; They shall be filled _with blood_ like [^c]basins, Like the corners of the altar.
+They shall drink _and_ roar as if with wine; They shall be filled _with blood_ like basins, Like the corners of the altar.

 ###### 16
 The Lord their God will save them in that day, As the flock of His people.
-For they _shall be like_ the [^d]jewels of a crown, Lifted like a banner over His land--
+For they _shall be like_ the jewels of a crown, Lifted like a banner over His land--

 ###### 17
-For how great is [^e]its goodness And how great its beauty!
+For how great is its goodness And how great its beauty!
 Grain shall make the young men thrive, And new wine the young women.